asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 ENTRYPOINT ["java", "-jar", "application.jar"]
 ```

-Here is an abridged version of the manifest file for this application, you can see that it constructs and references the
-classpath by using all dependencies in the lib/ folder which is exactly where our dependencies live, so instead of
-having one big fat jar, we have smaller files, the dependencies and our actual application, that way we can easily only
-update our dependencies independently in the lib/ folder or our application.jar again independently without destroying
-all of the layers.

 Remember that each COPY creates a new layer, that means that the next time we perform a COPY for example in - `COPY
 --from=builder application/ ./` to update our application jar, we are not going to touch the layers created before that,
 such as the dependencies layers, or snapshots, or the boot-loader, only the application layer will be re-built